Virtual Production Arrives at Grassfire!

 At Grassfire, we’re constantly working behind the scenes to research and develop new strategies and techniques to get the most out of all the creative services we offer for our clients.
 We knew that virtual production was going to be a staple in years to come for video production everywhere so we went all-in to become the leading experts in the technology.
 As tools and methods become more mainstream and affordable, we will continue to push the boundaries and look for other developments on the horizon to ensure you always have new and exciting creative options for your projects.

-Partner / Chief Operating Officer / Director of Animation
+Partner / Head of Animation

 Brandon oversees the animation department and has more than a decade of experience as a 3d generalist and animator extraordinaire.
 His credits include multiple blockbuster IPs such as G.I.
 Joe, My Little Pony and Transformers.
 At Grassfire, his passion for education is utilized in developing educational content for the blog as well as professional training for creatives.